 but God will destroy both it and them.

-The comparison between the body’s assimilation of food and its “natural” propensity to sexual activity is a false analogy; there is no analogy between the body and sexual lust as there is between the body and digestive organs.
+Comparing the body’s assimilation of food and its “natural” propensity to sexual activity is a false analogy; there is no analogy between the body and sexual lust as there is between the body and digestive organs.
 The body was not designed for prostitution in God’s economy.
-God designed food and digestive organs for the present state and they have no eternal consequence.
+God designed food and digestive organs for the present state, and they have no eternal consequence.
 They have no meaning in themselves beyond a bodily function.
-God will eventually render the body dead so the adaptation of food to the body is only temporary.
+God will eventually render the body dead, so the adaptation of food to the body is only temporary.

 Now the body is not for sexual immorality but for the Lord,

 Rather, the link is between the Lord and the believer’s body.
 God designed the body for His glory.
 The body will last for eternity, not simply for time.
-There is no moral indifference concerning the body because God designed the body for eternal purpose.
-It is a dwelling place for the Holy Spirit, thus the entire body, the entire mental constitution, is involved with sex.
+There is no moral indifference concerning the body because God designed the body for an eternal purpose.
+It is a dwelling place for the Holy Spirit; thus, the entire body, the entire mental constitution, is involved with sex.

 and the Lord for the body.